-If you are ready to move forward with filing your LLC operating agreement in South Dakota, follow the steps below.
+If you’re ready to begin forming an LLC in South Dakota, follow the steps below:

 Step 1 – Name Search Your Business for Availability